 - Reserved [RR] 4 bits): This field is reserved for future usage (e.g., dynamic burst indication).
 It shall be set to 0 by the RTP sender and shall be ignored by the RTP receiver.

-- Traffic Characteristics Identifier Number [TCIN] (16 bits): A pseudo random number to indicate the Traffic signalling, this enables the receiver to distinguish different traffic characteristics signalling and identify repeated dynamic traffic identification signalling (if present).- Burst Size [BSSize] (24 bits): The Burst Size indicates the total size of the burst to be transmitted.
+- Traffic Characteristics Identifier Number [TCIN] (16 bits): A pseudo random number or a monotonously increasing number to indicate the Traffic characteristics signalling, this enables the receiver to distinguish different traffic characteristics signalling and identify repeated dynamic traffic identification signalling (if present).
+The main goal of this identifier is to enable identification of different traffic characteristics signalings.

+NOTE: TCIN is helpful to enable identification of packets belonging to a burst in case of out of order delivery on N6

+- Burst Size [BSSize] (24 bits): The Burst Size indicates the total size of the burst to be transmitted.
 The burst size corresponds to the size of the data burst corresponding to the TSSN.
 If the burst size is not known it is set to 0.

 - Time To Next Burst [TTNB] (16 bits): Indicates the approximate time to the next burst in milliseconds.
 If the time to next burst is not known it is set to 0.
+This time is relative to the time of the current burst that is the send time in milliseconds of the current burst, taking the packet in the middle of the burst as reference.

+NOTE: Inaccuracy on the TTNB may occur due to different reasons such as re-ordering or unknown, this number is indicative and should be accurate within 1-5 ms range.

+NOTE: If a packager generates all packets of the burst at once, no additional delay is introduced, as the packets can be marked with the complete burst size.
+If this is not the case a delay as large as the burst duration could be introduced by marking the entire burst.
+Therefore, this approach may not be suitable for all types of packagers/encoders, especially those that gradually produce packets additional latency may be introduced if the size is not known in advance.

+NOTE: This solution has some overlap with the solution for Data burst marking in R18 and PDU Set marking, more discussion is needed on the benefits.
+As PDU Set marking requires marking each packet while traffic characteristics marking does not, this separate solution is proposed.

+NOTE: The introduction of this header extension may need some alignement with other working groups such as SA2 and/or RAN2.

 NOTE: additional optional fields of this Header Extension are for further study